luizftoledo/learning-plotnine-luizftoledo-main/README.md

-# learning-plotnine-luizftoledo-main
+# Graphics and exploratory data analysis: learning-plotnine-luizftoledo-main
- plotnine exercises using a dummy dataset
+ Plotnine (Python) exercises using a dummy dataset of cars, performances and engines.